Cerebral Palsy? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 - It is difficult to swallow for the child.
 Eating anything results in drooling or choking.

-- Child does not speak anything even after 12 months.
+- The child does not speak anything even after 12 months.

-- Child does not react to loud noises which may be a sign of deafness.
+- The child does not react to loud noises which may be a sign of deafness.

-- Child is not able to sit up on his own even after reaching seven months.
+- The child is not able to sit up on his own even after reaching seven months.

 - It is difficult for the child to focus.